First showing for 'Spitting Image' Trump

 The Trump puppet will stand alongside a number of other near life-size upper torso puppets including a Spitting Image Margaret Thatcher.

-The gallery's Elaine Wood said: "This is the first time the new Trump puppet will be shown.
+The gallery's deputy director Ghislaine Wood said: "This is the first time the new Trump puppet will be shown.
 It is certainly the startling object in the exhibition."

 The exhibition Roger Law: From Satire to Ceramics will run from November 18 until April 3 2018 at the Sainsbury Centre for Visual Arts in the University of East Anglia in Norwich.